Hollow Metal Door Nomenclature

 JAMB EXTENSION:

-That portion of a jamb which extends below the level of the floor.
-See also BELOW FLOOR.
-(For additional information, see HMMA TechNote HMMA-810 TN01-03, “Defining Undercuts”.)
+The portion of a jamb which extends below the level of the floor.
+See BELOW FLOOR.

 K